 Me: Look!
 A complete story!
 On DVD and everything!
-Our first complete adventure with Patrick Troughton!
+Our first complete adventure starring Patrick Troughton!
 How exciting is that?

-Sue: The last time I was this excited about an episode of Doctor Who was when you showed me that Matt Smith trailer just a few minutes ago.
+Sue: The last time I was this excited about Doctor Who was when you showed me a trailer for Matt Smith’s next episode a few minutes ago.

-Me: I’ll tell you a story about Matt Smith and The Tomb of the Cybermen a little later.
-I don’t want to prejudice you before we begin.
-Although having said that, many fans didn’t see this story until 1992 when the common consensus was -
+Me: Remind me to tell you a story about Matt Smith and The Tomb of the Cybermen later.
+I don’t want to prejudice you before we start.
+Although having said that, most fans didn’t see this story until 1992, when the common consensus was…

 Sue: I don’t care.
-This is going to be heaven compared to watching a bloody recon.
-And it’s only four parts as well.
+This is heaven compared to watching a bloody recon.
+And it’s only four parts, too.
 It doesn’t get any better than this.
-Hurry up and stick in on.
+Now hurry up and stick it on.

 Sue: They look like a bunch of beatniks.
-Are they on holiday or a team-building exercise?
-This one could be David Brent’s dad.
+Are they on holiday, or is this a team-building exercise?
+That guy with the beard could be David Brent’s dad.

-Sue: It’s going to be Kemel all over again, isn’t it?
+Sue: (Sighing) It’s going to be Kemel all over again, isn’t it?

-When the expedition detonates some impressive looking explosives, they reveal a large and mysterious structure in the cliff-face.
+When the explorers detonate some impressive-looking explosives, they reveal a mysterious structure hidden in a cliff-face.

 Sue: Oh look, they’ve discovered a bus shelter.

 Sue: Hang on a minute.
-Why would the Doctor want to open the doors?
-They would probably give up and sod-off if he left them to it; it’s not as if he doesn’t know what’s in there.
+Why does the Doctor want to open the doors?
+This lot would probably give up and sod off if he just left them to it.
+It’s not as if he doesn’t know what’s in there.
 He’s practically encouraging them to enter a tomb full of Cybermen.
 I’m not sure how I feel about that.
-Hartnell would be halfway back the TARDIS by now.
+Hartnell would be halfway back to the TARDIS by now.

-Sue: I’m going to take a wild stab in the dark here and I’m going to guess that the two foreigners are the baddies.
+Sue: I’m going to take a wild stab in the dark and say the foreigners are the baddies.
 They may as well be carrying white cats under their arms.
-And they have a slave as well.
+And they have a slave, as well.
 In the future.
-How progressive.
+How progressive of them.

-Sue: Is this the machine where the Cybermen spray themselves silver?
+Sue: Is this where the Cybermen spray themselves silver?

-But it’s the decor of the tombs themselves that inevitably catch Sue’s eye.
+But it’s the tombs’ interior design that really catches Sue’s eye.

-Sue: The Cybermen are like Banksy – they just can’t stop tagging themselves.
-If it’s nailed down, they have to stencil it.
-These Cybermen have a bit of an ego, if you ask me.
+Sue: The Cybermen are like Banksy – they can’t stop tagging themselves.
+They have to stencil everything.
+These Cybermen have a huge ego, if you ask me.

 Me: And a brilliant graphic designer.

-Sue: I just don’t understand this at all.
+Sue: I don’t understand this at all.
 Why is the Doctor leading everyone to their doom?
 He should be warning them off, not encouraging them.
 There had better be a good explanation for his shiftiness in this story.
-Come to think of it, he was a bit of a sneaky bastard in the last story as well.
+Come to think of it, he was a sneaky bastard in the last one as well.

-When Kaftan traps Victoria in the Cyber-sarcophagus (“Maybe it’s a tanning booth?”), we are treated to a walking nervous-wreck called Viner declaring that logic is the only answer to her predicament.
+When Kaftan traps Victoria in the Cyber-sarcophagus (“Maybe it’s a tanning booth?”), a nervous-wreck named Viner believes that pure logic is the only answer to her predicament.

-Sue: I don’t see anything logical about banging on the door and crying like a baby!
+Sue: I don’t see anything logical about banging on the door and crying like a baby, mate!

 Sue: Oh, look – an anorexic Cyberman.
-What’s that all about?top
+What’s that all about?

-Haydon is dead (“That’s a shame.
-He was the only one I liked”), shot in the back by a huge gun that appeared when a Cyberman model slammed into view.
-And yet no one saw a damn thing.
+Haydon is dead (“The only one I liked”), shot in the back by a gun, which appeared when a Cyberman model suddenly slammed into view.
+And yet nobody saw a thing.

-Sue: Are they blind?
+Sue: Are they all blind?
 They were looking straight at it at the end of the last episode!
 What is it with people’s peripheral vision in this programme?
-There were five people in that room, not counting the dead bloke.
+There were five of them in that room, not counting the dead guy.
 Someone must have seen something.
 I’m starting to lose my patience now.

-As the Doctor frets about the explorers gaining even more access to the tombs, as he surreptitiously helps them to do just that, Sue can’t contain her frustration any longer.
+As the Doctor frets about the explorers gaining access to the tombs, he surreptitiously helps them to do just that.
+At which point Sue can’t contain her frustration any longer.

 Sue: WHY DID YOU OPEN THE ****ING DOORS IN THE FIRST PLACE?

-Sue: There aren’t very many of them, are there?
+Sue: There aren’t that many, are there?
 Six or seven, maybe?
 I was expecting hundreds, if not thousands.